 The immediate need for assistance is obviously very real as Nepal struggles to cope with the sheer scale of this disaster, which is estimated to have affected 8 million people and killed and injured many 1000s.
 However, there will also be a need for support and reconstruction in the longer term.

-Alternatively, if you would like to support the Rotary ‘Changing Young Lives’ project in the Panchamul Valley, you can find out more information here:
+If you would like to support the Rotary ‘Changing Young Lives’ project in the Panchamul Valley, you can find out more information here:

 Fortunately initial reports from the Panchamul Valley indicate that casualties have been minimal compared to some other parts of the country.
 Some houses are reported to have collapsed in the village of Sirubari and surrounding area and others have structural damage which is likely to be compounded by the oncoming Monsoon, but the schools we support seem to be still largely intact.
 Thankfully the fact that the earthquake happened on a Saturday meant that the children weren’t in school, thereby minimising casualties.
 We should have further details regarding damage to the project’s IT infrastructure once it has been assessed by a technician, but initial reports suggest that there has been repairs will definitely be necessary.